VouillamozHugo/usernames_generator/README.md

 # usernames_generator
 Python script to generate username variation based on firstname lastname.

-Using a wordlist that contain firstname and lastname the script will generate 52 variation using lower and upper case
+Using a wordlist that contain firstname and lastname the script will generate 18 lower case variation and 36 more with upper case situations

 each line in the username file should be as follow => firstname lastname